 Green Limbs and Singing Birds

 William Arthur Ward (1921-1994) was an American writer and one of this country’s most quoted inspirational writers with more than 100 articles, poems and meditations written and published in such magazines as the Reader’s Digest.
 He once wrote a piece based on a Chinese proverb that said, “If you keep a green limb in your heart, the singing bird will come.”
 The obvious application that he was asserting is that there are certain pre-set attitudes (limbs, branches) in one’s heart that are conducive to a happy life and outlook.
-Let’s take a look at his idea of these spiritual tree branches that can invite goodness and peace into our earthly existence.
+His idea of these spiritual tree branches that can invite goodness and peace into our earthly existence are as follows.

 Kindness is actually putting the words of Jesus into action when He said, “Do to others as you would have them do to you.”
 (Luke 6:31) Others have defined it as a behavior marked by principled characteristics, a pleasant frame of mind, and concern for others.
 It is known as a virtue, and highly esteemed as a value in many cultures and religions.
 Mark Twain perhaps said it most appropriately when he wrote, “Kindness is the language which the deaf can hear and the blind can see.”

-Generosity has been defined by some dictionaries as sounding very close to our previous selection with some nuance: the quality of being kind, understanding, and not selfish: the quality of being generous; especially with a willingness to give money and other valuable things to others.
+Generosity has been defined by some dictionaries as sounding very close to our previous selection with some nuance.
+The quality of being kind, understanding, and not selfish; the quality of being generous; especially with a willingness to give money and other valuable things to others.
 The famous artist, Pablo Picasso, had a very interesting take on the matter when he said that “The meaning of life is to find your gift.
 The purpose of life is to give it away.”
 The word has its origins from a deep root meaning, “excellence” which could explain why being generous truly catapults a dreary, selfish existence to something wonderful.
 The word’s opposites also speak volumes, as in stingy and petty.
-Makes you wonder what they’re going to write on our gravestones, doesn’t it?

 Gratitude is simply a disposition of always giving thanks, for everything and anything.
-When you and I are thankful for our lives, good days and bad days, for our talents and for all the people around us, our lives literally “sing with joy.”
-When we decide to begin and end our day with the decision that we are going to thank God and those around us, several awesome things happen: 1.
-We live in the present moment, 2. we block toxic and negative emotions, 3. we are better able to counteract the effects of stress, and 4. we experience a kind of solidarity (connected-ness) with others and a healthy dose of self-compassion, that is, the ability to love ourselves as God does.
-I think that is why some have called gratitude the “miracle disposition.”
+When we are thankful for our lives, good days and bad days, for our talents and for all the people around us, our lives literally sing with joy.
+When we decide to begin and end our day with the decision that we are going to thank God and those around us, several awesome things can happen.
+(1) We live in the present moment.
+(2) We block toxic and negative emotions.
+(3) We are better able to counteract the effects of stress.
+(4) We experience a kind of solidarity, connected-ness with others and a healthy dose of self-compassion, that is, the ability to love ourselves as God does.
+Some have called gratitude the “miracle disposition.”